A synthesis of the financial implications of consolidating water utilities based on the experience of eight communities.

 - Maureen Duffy, Vice President, Communications and Federal Affairs, American Water

-- Jim LaPlant, Chief Executive Office, Iowa Regional Utilities Association
+- Jim LaPlant, Chief Executive Officer, Iowa Regional Utilities Association

 - Shelli Lovell, General Manager, Marshalltown Water Works